biancamcosma/Evaluation-of-protein-embedders/README.md

 - pandas v1.4.2
 - goatools v0.7.11

-To generate prediction from scratch, you can use the [bio-embeddings](https://anaconda.org/conda-forge/bio-embeddings) conda package.
+To generate embeddings from scratch, you can use the [bio-embeddings](https://anaconda.org/conda-forge/bio-embeddings) conda package.
 We provide all embeddings that were used in our own experiments in the ``data`` folder.

 ## Usage
 ### Generating predictions